Donough MacCarty, 1st Earl of Clancarty: Siege of Bunratty

 Early in 1646, while Muskerry was at the siege of Bunratty, Broghill with a Parliamentarian force from Cork captured Blarney Castle.
 It must have been a bold coup as Muskerry was accused of having betrayed the castle.

+In May, Lady Muskerry, with her children was brought to Dublin for their security.
+Similar rescues were organised for her mother, Lady Thurles, and her sisters, Lady Hamilton and Lady Loughmoe.

 Rejection of the First Ormond Peace

 Muskerry and Ormond confirmed and signed the First Ormond Peace again in July 1646.
 The peace was thus concluded twice: on 28 March and in July 1646.
 Muskerry got the treaty ratified by a vote in the Supreme Council despite the nuncio's opposition.
 Ormond had it proclaimed in Dublin on 30 July and the Supreme Council did so in Kilkenny on 3 August.

 Rinuccini held a meeting of the clergy at Waterford, which on 12 August 1646 condemned the treaty.
 Rinuccini then excommunicated Muskerry and others who supported it.
 On 18 September, Rinuccini overturned the Confederate government in a coup d'état with help of the Ulster Army, which Owen Roe O'Neill had marched to Leinster.
 On 26 September Rinuccini made himself president and appointed a new, the seventh, Supreme Council in which sat Glamorgan, Fermoy, and Owen Roe O'Neill.
 Rinuccini arrested Muskerry, Richard Bellings, and other Ormondist members of the previous Supreme Council.
 Most were detained in Kilkenny Castle, but Muskerry was put under house arrest.
 Muskerry had to cede the command of the Munster Army to Glamorgan.
 Being under arrest in Kilkenny Muskerry missed out on the attempted siege of Dublin by Owen Roe O'Neill and Preston in November 1646.

 Having failed to take Dublin, Rinuccini released Muskerry and other political prisoners as demanded by Nicholas Plunkett, and called a general assembly, which met on 10 January 1647 in Kilkenny.
 It lasted until the beginning of April.
 The assembly elected a new Supreme Council, the eighth, with the Marquess of Antrim as president.
 It was dominated by the clerical faction but also included Muskerry and three other Ormondists.